Pictures

 15.7

 Ricasso: "U.F.H."
-"U.S." w/ordinance 'bomb'
+"U.S." w/ordnance 'bomb'

 Crosspiece: "44"

 This example was originally made as a M1905 bayonet at Springfield Armory in 1919.
-It was cut-down by the Union Fork & Hoe Co. of Columbus, Ohio.
+It was shortened by the Union Fork & Hoe Co. of Columbus, Ohio.
 These bayonets are found with both a spear point or a beak point (as this example illustrates).

-9.875 251 14.375 365 .620 15.7 Ricasso (Left): "S A" over ordinance bomb over "1919"
+9.875 251 14.375 365 .620 15.7 Ricasso (Left): "S A" over ordnance bomb over "1919"

 Ricasso (Right): "US" over "1095777" and "U.F.H. stamped over the numbers.

-Scabbard (Throat): "US" inside an ordinance bomb
+Scabbard (Throat): "US" inside an ordnance bomb

-A close clone of the U.S. M1892 bayonet, the workmanship is very crude compared to a U.S. M1892 bayonet.
+A clone of the U.S. M1892 bayonet, the Sedgley knife bayonet’s workmanship is crude compared to Springfield Armory production.
 It is unclear whether there were scabbards produced, as all seem to be found in U.S. M1892 scabbards.
+The M1892 scabbard that this example came in has an unusual marking on the belt hanger.
+Likely, a property mark of some sort.

 11.75 298 16.25 413 .625 15.9 Scabbard (belt hanger): Large "2" with small "D" inside and "25"

-Initially, the M-1 Carbine did not accept a bayonet.
+Initially, the M1 Carbine did not accept a bayonet.
 Beginning in June 1944, the front band included a bayonet lug.
 Most earlier carbines were subsequently retrofitted with the bayonet-lug front band.

 This example was made by the Imperial Knife Co., Providence, Rhode Island.
-The leather-grip identifies this as being from the first production run of 1944-1945.

-6.75 171 11.625 295 .590 15.0 Crosspiece: ordinance 'bomb' with "USM4" over "Imperial"
+6.75 170 11.75 295 .590 15.0 Crosspiece: ordnance 'shell-and-flame' and "U.S. M4" over "Imperial"

 Pommel: "Sp" and "148"